 Our poured-in-place rubber playground surface provides critical fall height protection for children on playgrounds.
 This means the shock-absorbing properties of No Fault Safety Surface can help disperse the momentum of a falling body or head, thus reducing the risk of life-threatening injuries.

-As the originator of the poured-in-place playground surface, No Fault’s clients include McDonald’s, Walt Disney World, and Universal Studios and many park and recreation departments across the country.
-Our innovative surfacings have helped to create safe playground environments around the globe.
+As the originator of the poured-in-place playground surface, No Fault’s clients include many park and recreation departments across the country.
+Our innovative surfacings have helped to create safer playground environments around the globe.

 Sounds Good, But Didn’t You Say It’s Not Just